When you're looking to start up a new project to tackle complex spend, look no further than RFP in Fairmarkit.

-Fill in the RFP Event Description to give the vendors a little information as to why you are pursuing a Proposal for this project.
+Fill in the RFP Event Description to give the suppliers a little information as to why you are pursuing a Proposal for this project.

 You can schedule the Publish Date and Time for this event in the future, or choose to publish it once you have finalized all of the sections of the outline.

 If you choose to publish this request in the future, it will be saved in your drafts until the scheduled date is reached, or you choose to manually publish it early.

 The Close Date and Time will dictate the end of the period during which you will accept responses from the suppliers.

 Optionally, you can also set a date and time by which suppliers should submit any questions they have for you about the request and inform the suppliers of the date you intend to make your purchase or begin your project.

 You can provide additional information about the Department or Business Unit making this request and the currency in which the purchase will take place.